coursera/courier/index.md

 `Record(field = IntArrayMember(IntArray(1,2,3)))` | `{ "field": { "array": [1, 2, 3] } }`

 Ordinarily, unions are defined inside other types.
-But if needed, typerefs may be used to define a union in a separate .pdsc file and give the union any desired name.
+But if needed, typerefs may be used to define a union in a separate `.pdsc` or `.courier` file and give the union any desired name.
 See below for more details about typerefs.

 #### Union Backward Compatibility